tagliala/Leaflet/README.md

 If you add any new files to the Leaflet source, make sure to also add them to `build/deps.js` so that the build system knows about them.
 Happy coding!

 ## About this fork
 This fork provides css icon sprite by default.
-Loading images will require only one http request of 4kb instead of six http requests of about 11kb.
+Loading images will require only one http request of 4 kb instead of six http requests of about 11 kb.
-The ```DivIcon``` class was extended to support shadows (through the option ```shadow: true```, ```false``` by default).
+The ```DivIcon``` class was extended to support shadows (through the option ```shadow```, ```false``` by default).

-Provided a css sprite, in order to instantiate a new set of icons in this way:
+Provided a css sprite, in order to instantiate a new set of icons in the following way.

+Javascript:
  ```
  // If you need to change image size or add shadow
  // This example uses sizes and anchor points for